Bornunique911/Cyber-security-resources/README.md

 # Cyber Security Resources
-I have collected many resources and may add many more in the future thanks :)
+I have collected many FREE resources and may add many more in the future thanks :)
 It will help you a lot :D

 Credits are also included for some google docs